-Festivals in the South: festival checklist
+Festivals in the South: festival packing checklist

-Well, going to a festival in the South looks like a totally different activity: weather forecasts are much more stable, you don’t need think and heavy sleeping bags, wellingtons, layers of clothes and so on.
+Well, going to a festival in the South looks like a totally different activity: weather forecasts are much more stable, you don’t need thick and heavy sleeping bags, wellingtons, layers of clothes and so on.
 You can just enjoy the life at the festival, however, there are other dangers, like, for example, severe sunburns!
 Also, hangovers are much worse in the hot weather!
 And finally, you can simply get a sun stroke, so be careful there too.

 Festival checklist for the Southern Festivals

-- Insect repellent – in case there are some insects at night
+- Insect repellent – in case, there are some insects at night

 - Some sort of hat or cap to avoid sunstroke